 A meta description is the small blurb that appears underneath your website on the SERP that includes information about your page.
 It is designed to provide users with a brief summary of the content on your page so that users know if the page will answer their question.
-Traditionally, meta description length has maxed out at 155 characters, with the exception of experimental periods such as when Google temporarily extended the length to 320-character meta descriptions.
+Traditionally, meta description length has maxed out at 155 characters, with the exception of experimental periods such as when Google temporarily extended the length to a 320-character meta description length.

-It is important to stay within the character limit on the meta description to avoid having part of your description get cut off by the search engine and appear incomplete in the SERP.
+It is important to stay within the character limit on the meta description length to avoid having part of your description get cut off by the search engine and appear incomplete in the SERP.
 Staying within the meta description length will help to attract consumers attention better.

+Yes.
 The meta description is a valuable tool both for users and the search engine when it comes to SEO management.
 When the page appears on the SERP, users will scan it to see if it answers their query.
-A quality meta description can positively impact the number of people who click through your site.
+A quality description can positively impact the number of people who click through your site.
 In turn, this can raise your traffic and engagement, improving your rankings in the SERP.

-Here is a five-step breakdown, based on recommendations and suggestions Google has stated in its webmaster guidelines, of how to write effective meta descriptions that will help grow your CTR from your listings on the SERPs and become an expert at SEO.
+Here is a five-step breakdown, based on recommendations and suggestions Google has stated in its webmaster guidelines, of how to write effective descriptions that will help grow your CTR from your listings on the SERPs and become an expert at SEO.